FiligranHQ/auto-label/README.md

 | labels_by_organization | Yes | A JSON in a string format showing a map of labels.
 The key is the organization name and the array a list of the labels to add |
 | github_token | No | The Github token to be used |

-On default `github_token` is infered from the context.
+On default `github_token` is inferred from the context.

 ## Outputs
 Nothing.